AmirMotefaker/Create-your-own-ChatGPT/README.md

 3. Expansive Applications and Benefits
     - The chatbot is versatile.
 It can write outputs similar to commercial AI copywriters.
-Experiments have shown that it can even compose music and produce works of fiction such as short stories.
+Experiments have shown that it can even compose music and produce works of fiction, such as short stories.
 It can help content creators or technical writers produce an outline.
 The chatbot can also summarize, digest, and explain large bodies of text.
 Another interesting application of ChatGPT is that it can also write and debug computer programs.

 4. Open For Further Fine-Tuning